armbian/documentation/docs/User-Guide_FAQ.md

 We need many different profiles of people to run this project and just about any help is appreciated, not just help on development.
 Since otherwise developers have to fix web pages, developers have to run projects, developers have to seek for money, developers have to maintain servers, developers have to maintain forum, developers have to moderate forums, developers have to maintain infrastructure, developers have to maintain relations with partners, developers have to waste time on repeated support question, developers have to deal with "customers", ...

-## Why are old-stable distributions like Ubuntu Bionic or Debian Stretch not supported?
+## Why are old-stable distributions like Ubuntu Focal or Debian Buster not supported?

 The Armbian project has very limited human and financial ressources so it can focus only on a few up-to-date operating system releases.